marytanaelwriter/marytanaelwriter/README.md

 ### 📚 Studying coding and computer science

 Currently, I'm self-studying Python.
 I also want to familiarize myself with computer science, programming, and software development concepts.
+I'm mostly using Codecademy to get my feet wet, but I plan to explore other materials later on.

 I've joined online coding communities, made like-minded friends, and researched how to learn coding and technical things.
 I've listed down all the highly recommended resources and created a roadmap on what to study next.
 There are tons of resources out there, and I'm thrilled, but I'm taking it one step at a time.
 I don't want to push myself too hard, get overwhelmed, and end up quitting.